The New Format of Interpreting your CF ...

 We basically have all of it set up here in our passage map so we can go straight to elimination.

 Answer choice A sounds pretty accurate.
-Yes, a claim was made, and several examples are provided in support.
+Yes, there was a claim, and several examples are there in support.

-A theory is given, true, and evidence is provided for but not against it.
+A theory is given, and accurate, and evidence is provided for but not against it.
 So choice B is incorrect and can be eliminated.

-For choice C, we don’t really know that a new scientific method was introduced.
+For choice C, we don’t really know that there’s an introduction of a new scientific method.

 No hypothesis has been refuted.
-All evidence provided is in support, so choice D is eliminated.
+All evidence available is in support, so choice D is out.

-The experiment is not described; the theory is.
-Answer choice is also eliminated.
+There’s no description for the experiment; the theory is.
+Answer choice is also out.
 We can confidently select answer choice A.

-This example illustrates how you can move more quickly through these questions once you have a good sentence-by-sentence passage map.
+This example illustrates how you can move more quickly through the questions in the GMAT Dense Reading Comprehension section once you have a good sentence-by-sentence passage map.
 This may not be your favorite thing to do, but try applying this kind of passage map to work through some practice passages and improve your performance on this relatively difficult aspect of the verbal section of the GMAT.

-Remember the more you practice the more you become confident in handling questions in the verbal section of your GMAT exams.
+Remember, the more you practice, the more you become confident in handling questions in the verbal section of your GMAT exams.
 On that note, spare some time to take advantage of the GMAT study resources available on our sites to keep yourself on track.
+Just like every other section, the GMAT Dense Reading Comprehension questions contribute to your final score.
+Therefore, it’s advisable to take time to practice all areas.